Murshid Quli Khan: Death and succession

 Quli Khan died on 30 June 1727.
 He was succeeded initially by his grandson Sarfaraz Khan.
 But his son-in-law Shuja-ud-Din Muhammad Khan did not accept the succession, and planned to fight a war against him.
 Khan gave up without a fight and Shuja-ud-Din became the nawab in 1727.
 Sarfaraz would ascend the throne after his father's death in 1739 only to be defeated and replaced by Alivardi Khan in 1740.

 Quli Khan remains buried under the stairs to the main-floor of Katra Masjid (Note: An inscription on the east façade of the mosque reads, "The triumph of Muhammad of Arabia is the glory of heaven and earth.
 One who be not the dust of his doorstep, dust be upon his head.")—a five-bayed rectangular mosque constructed by himself—pursuant to his wishes.
-Popular belief holds the mosque to have been constructed of material obtained upon destruction of several Hindu temples and residences; (Note: This finds a mention in Tarikh-i-Bangala (Munshi Salimullah; 1763-64) but not in the Riyaz-us-Salatin (Ghulam Husain Salīm Zaidpuri; 1787).
-Both the works were commissioned by officers of the East India Company; Zaidpuri had cited Salimullah among his sources.) however, it is unlikely since the mosque shows an uniformity of material and Khan used to be an active patron of local temples.
+Popular belief holds the mosque to have been constructed of material obtained upon destruction of several Hindu temples and residences.